-Peter is currently starring as Dr. Carlisle Cullen, the altruistic patriarch of the Cullen coven, in the blockbuster feature films, Twilight and The Twilight Saga: New Moon, Eclipse, Breaking Dawn – Part 1 and Breaking Dawn – Part 2 for Summit Entertainment.
+Peter starred as Dr. Carlisle Cullen, the altruistic patriarch of the Cullen coven, in the blockbuster feature films, The Twilight Saga: Twilight, New Moon, Eclipse, Breaking Dawn – Part 1 and Breaking Dawn – Part 2 for Summit Entertainment.
 The studio’s Twilight film franchise is based on Stephenie Meyer’s #1 New York Times bestselling series.
 The films have broken multiple box office records.
 Twilight earned the 2nd biggest opening day for a non-sequel, behind only Spider-Man, and opened at #1 in 23 international territories.
 The Twilight Saga: New Moon shattered the records for opening day and midnight showings.
 In addition, with $142.8 million its opening weekend New Moon earned the third highest-grossing opening behind only The Dark Knight and Spider-Man 3 and the biggest of 2009.
 The Twilight Saga: Eclipse, the third film based on the blockbuster book series, sold $68.5 million worth of tickets in the U.S. and Canada on its opening day.
 That’s the second-highest total for a single day in box office history.
-Peter reprises his role of Dr. Carlisle Cullen for Breaking Dawn – Part 1 which opened on November 18, 2011 earning $72 million on opening day.
-Breaking Dawn – Part 2 will open in theaters on November 16, 2012.
+Peter reprised his role of Dr. Carlisle Cullen for Breaking Dawn – Part 1 which opened on November 18, 2011 earning $72 million on opening day.
+Breaking Dawn – Part 2 opened in theaters on November 16, 2012.

 Peter starred opposite Matthew Broderick and Brittany Snow in the dramedy, Finding Amanda, which premiered at the 2008 Tribeca Film Festival.
-His portrayal in The Big Kahuna as a Bob Walker, a devout Baptist whose strong religious beliefs bring him into sharp conflict with his older and more cynical colleagues, earned Facinelli rave reviews.
+His portrayal in The Big Kahuna as a Bob Walker, a devout Baptist whose strong religious beliefs bring him into sharp conflict with his older and more cynical colleagues, earned him rave reviews.
 Also starring Kevin Spacey and Danny De Vito, the film premiered at the 1999 Sundance Film Festival and was also accepted at the Toronto Film Festival that year.
 His additional feature film credits include The Scorpion King opposite Dwayne ‘The Rock’ Johnson, Penny Marshall’s Riding in Cars with Boys opposite Drew Barrymore, a starring role in Walter Hills’ sci-fi thriller Supernova with James Spader and Angela Bassett, Can’t Hardly Wait opposite Jennifer Love Hewitt, Dancer, Texas Pop.
 81 with Breckin Meyer, and Foxfire opposite Angelina Jolie.

-Peter Facinelli was born and raised in New York, and attended NYU’s Tisch School of the Arts.
+Peter Facinelli was born and raised in New York and attended NYU’s Tisch School of the Arts.

 “download lo-res” “download hi-res”